Diagnostic Journey Late-onset Pompe Disease

 - A certain chemical, creatine kinase (also known as CK or CPK), may be higher than normal in many people with the disease

-- Other enzymes your doctor may test for are called AST (aspartate transaminase) and ALT (alanine transaminase)
+- Other enzymes your healthcare provider may test for are called AST (aspartate transaminase) and ALT (alanine transaminase)

-- Your doctor might perform tests to determine how well you are breathing while you are sitting and lying down
+- Your healthcare provider might perform tests to determine how well you are breathing while you are sitting and lying down

-- Other tests that your doctor may perform include a urine test (urinalysis), muscle imaging/biopsy, sleep tests, electrocardiogram (ECG), and/or chest x-ray
+- Other tests that your healthcare provider may perform include a urine test (urinalysis), muscle imaging/biopsy, sleep tests, electrocardiogram (ECG), and/or chest x-ray

 - Urinalysis can detect increased levels of glucose tetrasaccharide (Glc4), a substance that correlates with the extent of glycogen accumulation in the muscles